holochain/holochain/docs/specs/src/hwp_4_formal.md

 Upon receipt of a Warrant, a node must take three actions:

 1. **Determine who is the bad actor.** For any Warrant, someone either performed a bad action, or someone created a false report of bad action.
 So a node must validate the referenced actions.
 If they fail validation, then the reported agent is the bad actor.
 If the actions pass validation, then the Warrant author is the bad actor.
-2. **Block the bad actor.** Add either the warranted agent or the Warrant author to the validating node's peer blocklist.
+2. **Block the bad actor.** Add either the warranted agent or the Warrant author to the validating node's peer block list.
 This node will no longer interact with bad actor, and will reject any connection attempts from that agent.
 3. **Report it to the bad actor's Agent Activity Authorities.** Because nodes expect to be able to find out if an agent is warranted by asking its neighbors who validate its chain activity, those neighbors must be notified of any warrants.

 There is no global blocking of a bad actor.
 Each agent must confirm for themselves whom to block.
 Warrants and blocking, taken together, enable the network to defend itself from bad actors while preserving individual agency in the warranting process.